e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 Throughout the next pages, I'm going to use these examples to illustrate how I would go out at the challenges they face using my methodology and mindset.

-#### The Nature of Disruption

-Disruption is in practice simpler than the myth the term tends to carry.
-To disrupt, your product needs to do either or both of these things:

-1. Achieving similar or better results as before but at a radically lower cost (time and money) and larger scale - Think about the printing press.
-2. Achieving drastically better results (more & faster) as before by leveraging a brand-new way of doing the work that has never been done before - Think about inspecting assets with a drone.

-When you achieve both, that is lower cost, larger scale and faster, your disruption is a revolution - think smartphones and digital photography.

-Digital photography is particularly interesting because the cost of a photo has basically gone to 0 as any digital camera can produce an infinite number of pictures.
-Which is a complete revolution from the film era.

-Disruptable markets are simply markets that have been in an extended period of time of high cost and/or low productivity while a solution seems within reach with established technology.
-Your ability to disrupt here lies in your internal capacity to bring science and product.

 @#$randd$#@
 ### R&D

-The role of engineers is to apply science to create products.
+The role of engineers is to apply science to create products, and technology is not much more than applied sciences.

-A product - at least in a tech company - is a value generating element one customer will want to buy for its (relative) low cost and its unique edge.
-The technology is here to provide both the lower cost (often through unlimited scale not unlike printing) and the unique edge (through a different approach to the problem).

-The technology itself is basically applied science.

-Research and Development is the effort to bridge science to technology and eventually technology to products The steps tend to be broken into two different sets expectations, the second being 'engineering' to focus on building products out of established technologies.
+Research and Development is the effort to bridge science to technology and eventually evolve technology to their next generations (touching on products).
+The steps tend to be broken into two different sets of expectations, the second being 'engineering' to focus on building products out of established technologies.

 ![R&D Flow](./images/rand.jpg)

-That being said, it's not impossible to have a seamless path from science to product with very little friction and little to no handover between R&D and engineering.
+That being said, it is very possible to have a seamless path from science to product with very little friction and little to no handover between R&D and engineering.
-If anything, that's a goal you should pursue as it will save a lot of time and time is everything.
+If anything, that's a goal you should pursue as it will save a lot of time and energy.

-Usually R&D teams don't have product management branch, but there is value in looking at R&D from a product perspective to prepare for the next stage.
+It's not uncommon for R&D teams to not have explicit product management, but there is value in looking at R&D from a product perspective to prepare for the next stage.
 To keep in mind what's within the reach of engineering, it's important for Product to keep an eye on the R&D efforts and results.

 It is also useful, if Product is driving prioritization of R&D effort even if coming from the highest levels.
-Indeed, this is commonly done at the VP level and above as R&D tends to be company secrets and the rollout of R&D tech into product, strategic.
+Actually, this is commonly done at the VP level and above as R&D tends to be company secrets and the rollout of R&D tech into product, strategic.

-Let's look at product direction for R&D through our three case-study companies.

 #### R&D at Robotics Inc

 Practically, at Robotics Inc, there is an **imbalance in priorities**.
 Hardware and anything around control software is a higher priority than application and web technologies.
-That's a normal side effect of the need to focus when working on such a big project.
+That's a normal side effect of the need to focus when working on such a big project and company DNA.

 When it comes to R&D, this means there is probably little to no work on application and web technologies exploration.
 Quite the contrary, they are likely to stick to off-the-shelves and established technologies.

-On the other hand the hardware side is on top: battery systems, power systems as a whole, material science, manufacturing technics, sensors, onboard compute and designs, networking wired and wireless, etc.
+On the other hand the hardware side is on top: battery systems, power systems, material science, manufacturing technics, sensors, onboard compute and designs, networking wired and wireless, etc.
 Right next to hardware is the whole world of control software.
 Top of this part will be control algorithms and patterns, machine learning and AI as a whole.

 At their stage, they have passed market validation and are selling practical solution to customer.
 This means they focus on R&D work that can quickly become tangible - even if a few moonshot work is happening on the back burner.